YunoHost-Apps/gogs_ynh_old/README.markdown

 Arch:
 With x86-64 arch it use the binary and with other arch it will be compilled buit it is only available on debian 8 (Jessie).

-Work:
- - The app :D
- - SSO with the first user

 TODO
  - Backup and restore script